DIYLabsED/ksp-iso-7010-decals/README.md

 This is a mod made out of frustration at how low-res the warning decals included with Conformal Decals were.
 SVGs taken from [this Wikipedia article](https://wikipedia.org/wiki/ISO_7010).

 Run convert.bat to convert all SVGs in `/src-svgs/` to 2048*1024 PNGs, with the SVG centered.
+This script needs Inkscape and ImageMagick installed to run.
+Inkscape's executable's path is hardcoded.

 The converted flags and the batch file are public domain.